neoforged/Documentation/docs/resources/server/datamaps/index.md

 A data map contains data-driven, reloadable objects that can be attached to a registered object.
 This system allows for more easily data-driving game behavior, as they provide functionality such as syncing or conflict resolution, leading to a better and more configurable user experience.
 You can think of [tags] as registry object ➜ boolean maps, while data maps are more flexible registry object ➜ object maps.
 Similar to [tags], data maps will add to their corresponding data map rather than overwriting.

 Data maps can be attached to both static, built-in, registries and dynamic data-driven datapack registries.
-Data maps support reloading through the use of the `/reload` command or any other means that reload server resources.
+Data maps support [reloading][reloading] through the use of the `/reload` command or any other means that reload server resources.

 NeoForge provides various [built-in data maps][builtin] for common use cases, replacing hardcoded vanilla fields.
 More info can be found in the linked article.